CBhavra/Individual-Project/README.md

 ### Ojectives

-The core objective of this Project is to produce a CRUD application using the particuolar tools given to us
+The core objective of this Project is to produce a CRUD application using the particuolar tools given to us for example:
+-Creating the CRUD app with Python 3
+-Front-end made using Flask
+-Project tracking with Trello
+-Relational database
+-Risk assessment
+-Tetsing using pytest and automation using Jenkins

+### Proposal